 A schedule of domestic and foreign patents and patent applications.

-A schedule of trademark and trade names.
+A schedule of trademarks and trade names.

 A schedule of all websites, social media sites, and telephone numbers.

 A description of important technical knowledge, expertise, and “secret sauce.”

 A description of methods used to protect trade secrets, knowledge, expertise, and “secret sauce.”